-PM-Mass Measurement File
+PM Measurement File

 The testing facility shall generate a CSV or MS Excel™ PM-Mass Measurement file for the entire test.
 The file shall include information about weighing the filters as specified in paragraph 12.1.5 as well as for weighing the brake parts as specified in paragraph 12.3.
 PM mass weighing data shall be reported in one tab as specified in Table 13.3.
 Information about the reference filters shall be reported in a different tab as specified in Table 13.4.
 Finally, information regarding mass loss of the brake parts shall be reported in a separate tab as specified in Table 13.5.

-PM Mass Weighing Data
+PM Data

 The testing facility shall register and calculate the parameters related to the PM mass measurement listed in Table 13.3.
 Details regarding the applied units and the number of decimals of each parameter are provided in Table 13.3.
 Additionally, a short description of each parameter is given.
 PM mass weighing data shall be reported in the tab titled “Test ID – PMMF – PM Mass” of the PM-Mass Measurement file.

 Table 13.3.
-Necessary parameters related to the PM mass measurement procedure for registration and reporting at the PM-Mass Measurement file of a brake emissions test
+Necessary parameters related to the PM mass measurement procedure for registration and reporting at the PM Measurement file of a brake emissions test